-Deploying Preventive Maintenence to Reduce Manufacturing Downtime
+Deploying Preventive Maintenance to Reduce Manufacturing Downtime

 There are a variety of options for manufacturers to overcome unscheduled outages in the production line, including performing lengthy risk audits and educated employees.
-But one of the most effective and recognisable is preventive maintenance.
+But one of the most effective and recognisable is preventative maintenance.

 Preventive maintenance, or preventative maintenance, falls between a reactive maintenance approach and a predictive one.
 Essentially, it is the process of regularly performing checks on equipment to reduce the likelihood of failure.
 This type of maintenance is performed while equipment is still in working order, with the aim to identify and prevent downtime before it happens.

 In the case of SFI, the company changed its maintenance program from reactive to preventive.
-This meant that instead of waiting until equipment failed to then fix it, which resulted in unscheduled downtime while waiting for spare parts, its newly formed preventive maintenance schedule subsequently eliminated costly downtime.
+This meant that instead of waiting until equipment failed to then fix it, which resulted in unscheduled downtime while waiting for spare parts, its newly formed maintenance schedule subsequently eliminated costly downtime.
 So much so, that SFI now acquires perishable goods from its competitors at a discounted price.

-As well as requiring careful planning and scheduling of equipment maintenance, the aim of effective preventive maintenance is to also keep accurate records of past inspections and services.
+As well as requiring careful planning and scheduling of equipment maintenance, the aim of effective preventative maintenance is to also keep accurate records of past inspections and services.
 However, this process can be very complex and time-consuming for a manufacturer with a lot of equipment to record manually.
 Instead, a CMMS software solution can be implemented to perform automated data collection and planning maintenance schedules.

 With 81% of businesses believing that a digital tool can completely eliminate unplanned downtime, it is hard to look beyond a CMMS solution.

 By using a digital application, manufacturers can efficiently gather the essential information that is needed to keep all equipment in working order.
-By having this data, an effective preventive maintenance schedule can be produced.

-Types of Preventive Maintenance to use in Manufacturing
+Types of Preventative Maintenance

 A preventive maintenance schedule can be based on two factors; either a time-based or usage-based alert system.